top of page

 Problem Overview

 The use of grocery delivery services has grown in recent years, but users often encounter frustration rather than convenience.
-With high expectations for a service that simplifies a tedious, necessary task, poor UX can instead cause anxiety, confusion, and drop-offs.
-Common pain points include complex purchase flows, confusing navigation, missing items, and decision fatigue from cluttered interfaces.
+With high expectations for a service that simplifies a tedious, necessary task, poor UX can instead cause anxiety and drop-offs.

 Main Solution